rodrisilvamd/Ase-exporter-addon-Blender/README.md

 ## Vertex Painting
 Apply vertex painting in Blender as normal, be sure that you have at least two uv texture slots.
 This is not a technical limitation, but due to time constraints I left the vertex painting code inside of a conditional that requires two uv textures.
 In order to view your vertex painting in UDK you will have to import and set up your materials correctly within UDK.
 ## Issues
-This version uses mesh duplication to avoid original meshes triangulation.
+This version uses mesh duplication to avoid original mesh triangulation seen on working models after using it  .
 Case it stops suddenly, as it happens during export errors, duplicates could appear in outliner window.
 They will show names like co#pia or UCX_co#pia as prefix and numbers like.
 001, .002, 003 as suffix.
 Simply delete them.
 This add-on didn't work with bad topology meshes.
 It fails often when importing 3d models from other blender versions or imported models.
-It's best to work them inside Blender 2.9 before exporting (cleanup meshes and assign new materials).
+It's best to work them inside Blender before exporting them (cleanup meshes and assign new materials).

 Common errors:
 *TypeError: 'float' object cannot be interpreted as an integer